About our program

 Throughout this course of study, students will be learn to use sketches, notes, technical literature and personal research to complete assignments in a timely manner.

-The 3 Associate in Applied Science degrees are divided into three areas major areas requested by local industries: approximately 770 hours of training in required drafting courses; approximately 300 hours of training in required general education courses; and approximately 660 hours of training in specialized related courses.
+The Applied Science degrees requested by local industries: builds upon approximately 770 hours of training in required drafting courses; approximately 300 hours of training in required general education courses; and approximately 660 hours of training in specialized related courses.

 What you need